andrewbaxter/organixm/readme.md

 ## The update mechanism

-The bare metal provisioner
+The installer

+- Finds any disk
 - creates two OS partitions
-- downloads the latest image and writes it to both partitions
+- downloads the latest image and writes it to one partition
-- points grub to one of the partitions
+- points grub to that partition

-The cloud provisioner is simply a template of an already-provisioned host.

 The version image has a service that